In a world where marketing is being challenged like never before, attribution is no longer a nice to have. It’s fundamental.

 Corporate goals must be mapped to key attribution and data requirements.
 Most marketers would probably agree that first interaction and last interaction models are a bit antiquated in today’s world of digital, cross channel marketing because they fail to account for the many steps in a customer journey.
 It also fails to account for the role that marketing may have played before sales takes credit for the ‘last touch’ – which is why alignment across functions is crucial and a multi touch attribution model essential.

 If you feel like getting started with attribution is a daunting prospect, you’re not alone.
-Explore the topic further in our whitepaper: ‘Revenue Attribution – from marketing theory to business impact’ that can help guide you on the journey to demonstrating real business value through marketing attribution.
+Explore the topic further in our whitepaper: ‘How to ramp up your digital channels in 30 days’.

 1 Measure the Impact of Cross-Channel Attribution.
 Forrester Research Inc. (4 June 2014)